 Often, the nonverbal messages we send with our body language and facial expressions come through more clearly than the words we speak.

-Using body language and facial expressions that help your older adult clearly and easily understand your meaning can reduce confusion, agitation, and anger as well as increase cooperation with essential tasks.
+Using body language and facial expressions that help your older adult clearly and easily understand your meaning can reduce confusion, agitation, and anger, and increase cooperation with essential tasks.

-To keep everyone safe, it’s important to remove all potential weapons.
+To keep everyone safe, it’s essential to remove all potential weapons.
 This goes beyond obvious items like guns, knives, and sharp objects.

-Think also of regular household implements that could also be used as weapons – heavy rolling pins, scissors, fire extinguisher, matches and lighters, glass bottles, or screwdrivers and other tools.
+Think also of regular household implements that could also be used as weapons – heavy rolling pins, scissors, fire extinguishers, matches and lighters, glass bottles, or screwdrivers and other tools.

 For example, your older adult could have a hallucination or delusion that someone was breaking into the house or mistake you for a burglar.